 PowerLight: 3-in-1, 200 Lm lantern, 250 Lm torch & powerbank

-- Battery can fill 3.5 GoPros, 3 phones, or run light for up to 72 hrs
+- The battery can fill 3.5 GoPros, 3 phones, or run the light for up to 72 hrs

-- Dimmable lighting modes with emergency strobe setting
+- Dimmable lighting modes with an emergency strobe setting

 - USB rechargeable – charge from an outlet or BioLite stoves